SPDX-License-Identifier: Apache-2.0

 }'

-The --l2-adapter JSON accepts these fields:
+The legacy single-device --l2-adapter JSON accepts these fields:

 • device_path: required path to a readable and writable DAX device.